 Yes, every single Chemistry class that the teacher holds.
 That includes enrichment classes or remedial classes that you’re not invited explicitly to.
 Ask your teacher “Can I attend?”
 Chances are that they will say yes to your request.
 In “extra” classes, teachers often give extra hints and sometimes outright answers to possible questions in their own internal school tests and exams.
 Sometimes, these “hints” are for those freakishly hard questions that no one can ever seem to solve in your class, not even you.

-3. Ask your teacher for harder questions in topics.
+3. Ask your teacher for harder questions on topics

 Sometimes, your teacher will say “You don’t need to understand this part of this Chemistry topic, you won’t be tested/tested extensively on this.”